devcode1981/File-Provider-Storage/README.md

 You may need to install Redis 2.8 or newer manually.

 #### Fedora

+We assume you are using Fedora >= 22.

 ```
 sudo dnf install postgresql libpqxx-devel postgresql-libs redis libicu-devel nodejs git ed cmake rpm-build gcc-c++ krb5-devel go postgresql-server postgresql-contrib
 ```